sdonovan001/cloud-computing-models/IaaS/packer/README.md

   ```

 ### Configuring Cloud Build to run your Packer Builder Image
-You must now create a Service Account for your Packer builds to run as.
-Google Cloud Build will impersonate this account when running your builds.
+We must now create a Service Account for our Packer builds to run as.
+Google Cloud Build will impersonate this account when running our builds.
 * Export GCP project variables.
 Replace *my-project-id* below with your GCP project identifier.
   ```
   export PROJECT_ID=my-project-id
   export PROJECT_NUMBER=`gcloud projects list --filter="$PROJECT_ID" --format="value(PROJECT_NUMBER)"
   ```
-* Create Service Account for your Packer builds to run as:
+* Create Service Account for our Packer builds to run as:
   ```
   gcloud iam service-accounts create packer --description "Packer image builder"
   ```